 You want to make sure to encourage creative participation and the open sharing of ideas, particularly by not shooting down every idea that comes your way, or by never asking for input.
 But don’t hesitate to go against a strongly-shared idea, or even a consensus from your team, if you feel strongly otherwise.
 Make a joke, make sure you smile, give firm direction, and move on.

-Your song list should be finished at least 2 or 3 days before rehearsal.
-Your chord charts should be in the correct key, with the chords over the right words, in the order you’ll be singing them, and readable.
-Every ounce of preparation you put into rehearsals, specifically good chord charts (or sheet music) will yield pounds and pounds of fruit later on.
+Your song list should be finished at least (!)
+2 or 3 days before rehearsal.
+Your chord charts/sheet music/etc. should be in the correct key, readable, in the order you’ll be singing them, and available to your team to have in advance.
+Every ounce of preparation you put into rehearsals, especially to help your musicians prepare at home, will yield great fruit later on.

 4. Let the clock get away from you